 What is the Closest Airport to Playa del Carmen?

-The next closest airport to Playa del Carmen is Cancun International Airport.
+The next closest airport to Playa del Carmen is Cancun International Airport (CUN).
 This is a much larger airport with flights operating daily to and from cities across Mexico, all of the Americas and Europe.

 Cancun Airport to Playa del Carmen

-With the drive from Cancun International Airport to Playa del Carmen taking around one hour, there’s plenty of transport options.
-Something to suit all budgets, group sizes, travel preferences and requirements.
+The drive from Cancun International Airport to Playa del Carmen takes around one hour with plenty of transport options.
+There’s something to suit all budgets, group sizes, travel preferences and requirements.

 ADO Bus from Cancun Airport to Playa del Carmen

-Taking a bus from the airport to Playa del Carmen is cheap and efficient – plus, there’s almost always plenty of room for large luggage.
+Taking a bus from the airport to Playa del Carmen is cheap and easy.
+Plus, there’s almost always plenty of room for large luggage.
 ADO is the company you’ll need to use and their buses collect passengers from outside each of the airport’s 3 terminals.